matt-dray/dehex/README.md

 You can learn how to describe your hex code’s colour by comparing its RGB profile against profiles that describe different hues, saturation and lightness.
-So our example of \#E9F is ‘light washed purple’.
+So our example of \#E9F is ‘light washed violet’.

 TODO: We probably need a `dh_solve()` function that output the ‘correct’ answer, which prints the descriptive colour name and each of the